 — Dr Greger

-Dr Greger and his team have done a magnificent job at bringing together information on food and diseases.
-Years of research during and after medical school have culminated into a website and a book.
+Dr Greger and his team have done a magnificent job of bringing together information on food and diseases.
+Years of research during and after medical school have culminated in a website and a book.

 His website, NutritionFacts.org, is a library of evidence-based nutrition research.
 The website includes thousands of short videos and articles on nearly every conceivable health and nutrition topic.
 The information is available and free for all.

-Dr Greger’s book How Not To Die: Discover the foods scientifically proven to prevent and reverse disease, brings together a lot of the research, in a nice logical order.
+Dr Greger’s book How Not To Die: Discover the foods scientifically proven to prevent and reverse disease, brings together a lot of the research, in an excellent way.
 How Not To Die offers us the juice of Dr Greger’s website.

-His book presents a strong case of how we can prevent, arrest and reverse chronic diseases through a simple dietary approach: A whole food plant-based diet.
-Detailed explanations on specific diseases and their relation to nutrition are given, followed by clear dietary recommendations.
+His book presents a strong case of how we can prevent, arrest, and reverse chronic diseases through a simple dietary approach: A whole food plant-based diet.
+Detailed explanations of specific diseases and their relation to nutrition are given, followed by clear dietary recommendations.

 Dr Greger has also released the How Not To Die Cookbook with lots of tasty and easy-to-make recipes.

-We highly recommended you to visit Dr Greger’s website if you wish to have more in-depth information on specific topics, since new videos are published every week.
+We highly recommended you to visit Dr Greger’s website.
+It has in-depth information on any nutritional topic you can think of.
+New videos with the latest research are published every week.
 Keep Dr Greger’s website close to you for all the latest research on diet and disease.